 Go To Alzheimer's Navigator

-During the middle and late stages of Alzheimer's, allow the person with dementia to be as independent as possible during meals.
+During the middle stage of Alzheimer's, allow the person with dementia to be as independent as possible during meals.
 Be ready to help, when needed.

 - Make the most of the person's abilities.
 Adapt serving dishes and utensils to make eating easier.
 You might serve food in a bowl instead of on a plate, or try using a plate with rims or protective edges.
 A spoon with a large handle may be less difficult to handle than a fork, or even let the person use his or her hands if it's easier.

 - Don't worry about neatness.
 Let the person feed himself of herself as much as possible.
-Consider getting plates with suction cups and no-spill glasses.
+Set bowls and plates on a non-skid surface such as a cloth or towel.
+Use cups and mugs with lids to prevent spilling.
+Fill glasses half full and use bendable straws.

 Minimize eating and nutrition problems